How To Vent Microwave Outside [Step By Step Guide]

 Commonly, homeowners prefer putting the microwave on the countertop.
 You can do so, considering there's at least a distance of 4-9 feet from the sink.
 The kitchen sink, especially aluminum, is sensitive to heat and can show dents when the microwave is on.

-If you're looking for a microwave product that has a built-in ventilation system, there are a lot of manufacturers.
+If you're looking for a microwave product with a built-in ventilation system, there are a lot of manufacturers.
 These microwaves can save space by combining the unit with a small vent on its top portion.
-As a result, you don't have to worry in installing a ventilation duct just to vent the air outside.
+As a result, you don't have to worry about installing a ventilation duct to vent the air outside.

-Expect the price from $348 up to $500 depending on the brand, product model, and manufacturer.
+Expect the price from $348 to $500 depending on the brand, product model, and manufacturer.

 What Could Happen to an Unvented Microwave?

-The first thing that might cross your mind is overheating the unit, which is true due to the heat that cannot escape the area properly.
+The first thing that might cross your mind is overheating the unit, which is valid due to the heat that cannot escape the area properly.
 An unvented area will have increased air pressure, causing harm to its surroundings.
-You can read more below on what could happen if you do not vent a microwave.
+You can read more below on what could happen if you don't use a microwave.

 Wear Out Quickly